shunfan/config/README.md

-# config
+# Config
-Personal collection of configuration files
+Config is my personal collection of configuration files